-Your RMANJ care team will work with you to design a customized IVF treatment plan that addresses the clinical and/or physical factors and barriers to achieving a successful pregnancy and delivery.
+Your RMANJ care team will work with you to design a customized IVF treatment plan in NJ that addresses the clinical and/or physical factors and barriers to achieving a successful pregnancy and delivery.
 Once a comprehensive work-up of your hormone levels and physical examination have been conducted, your care team will start your IVF cycle.

 Daily subcutaneous gonadotropin injections are given to stimulate production of multiple oocytes (or eggs) rather than the single egg normally produced by the body each month.
-The stimulation process may continue for 7-10 days, during which your RMANJ care team monitors your progress personally with ultrasound examinations and blood work over several days.
+The stimulation process may continue for 7-10 days, during which your RMANJ care team monitors your fertility treatment progress personally with ultrasound examinations and blood work over several days.
 Once the follicles containing eggs have reached an appropriate size, typically around 18mm, a single and critically timed injection of hCG (human chorionic gonadotropin) is used to help final maturation of the eggs and spur ovulation.

 Thirty-six hours after the hCG injection, the eggs are removed from the ovaries.
 The process of egg retrieval is a short 30 minute procedure performed in our office.
 Anesthesia is administered to ensure patient comfort during this process.
 Doctors direct a needle into the follicles of the ovary, guided by an ultrasound probe, to retrieve the eggs.
 Most women are able to return home an hour or so after the procedure.

 The patient starts injections or vaginal delivery of progesterone following retrieval to prepare the uterus for implantation of the embryo about 5-6 days later.